Permafrost/Tundra/README.md

       delivery.
 Defaults to the Java virtual machine [default charset].

     * `$destination` is a URI identifying the location where the given `$content` should be delivered.
+If not specified, no delivery will be attempted.
 Supports the following delivery protocols / URI schemes:

       * `file`: writes the given content to the file specified by the destination URI.
 The following additional options can be provided via